wessenstam/demoguide/docs/privman/mod2/mod2.md

 Next, we want to gain access to Privilege Manager itself.
 For that, we are going to need Google Chrome, so go ahead and fire it up and you should be presented with the Secret Server login screen after some time.
 Upon first load the application may take some time to appear.

----

-**NOTE:**
+!!!
+Note
     If the login page doesn't automatically appear, head to: **https://sspm.thylab.local/secretserver** You should then be presented with the login panel.
 If not, panic... just kidding.
 Speak with your Delinea representative for further instruction if the login panel just doesn't appear.
     Due to the preinstalled environment, Secret Server AND Privilege Manager on the same server, we are going to use the Secret Server "SSO" option to login to Privilege Manager

----

 ![LOgin](images/lab004.png)